BoBkiNN/OpenToPublic/README.md

 If ON, then Minecraft will be check players for license, else players with cracked launchers can join

 ## More versions?
- \- yes, versions for 1.19.2 forge/fabric are planned
+ \- yes, versions for 1.19.2 forge are planned

 ## Credit
  - to ChatGPT for helping in development my first mod